 Consider which approach suits you best and craft an investment strategy that works for you.
 If you need more information, you can take our stock trading course and read our guide to CFD trading to get you up to speed.

 If neither of these options appeal to you, then you can find a variety of other ways to invest in SPOT stock on this page.
-If, however, you’re ready to buy Spotify shares now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get involved now, simply select one of the brokers in the table above and get started.

 How to choose a broker